amirkeren/bluemix-lab2/README.md

 # OpenWhisk Starter Overview

+The OpenWhisk starter overview demonstrates several of OpenWhisks' capabilities

 # Preparation

 1. Go to your dashboard and click on the Cloudant NoSQL DB you created in the previous lab